Lipstick Gets Clumpy On Lips – What To Do?

 - Sheer lipstick

 If you prefer a little shine and spark, opt for a sheer lipstick.
-This type of lipstick has moisturizing oils so that your lips don’t stay dry.
-They’re suitable for any occasion or look.

-You can wear sheer lipstick at work or a party.
-But there’s a downside to these lipsticks.
-They don’t last for long hours.
+But there’s a downside to these lipsticks: they don’t last long.
 You need to reapply every 4 hours.

-If you have chapped or dry lips, this lipstick would be the greatest choice.
-Make sure you exfoliate your lips before you apply.
+If you have chapped or dry lips, this lipstick is the best choice.

 - Matte lipstick

-Matte lipsticks provide a pure color with an even and smooth texture.
-They’re the complete opposite of glossy or sheer lipsticks.
-They’re perfect for hiding patchy and pigmented lips.
+Matte lipsticks provide a pure colour with an even and smooth texture.

-For the best results, always apply balm on your lips first.
 This way, you will fill up the cracks and provide an even base for a flawless finish.
 Exfoliate and hydrate your lips beforehand.

 - Glossy lipstick

-Glossy lipsticks provide a watery and shiny finish.
 They’re ideal for thin and dry lips.
-Glossy lipsticks have a high luminosity factor.
+Glossy lipsticks have high luminosity.

 If you’re looking for a hydrating lipstick, look no further than a glossy one.
-They provide different finishes including semi-sheer finish, low or medium coverage.

-You can choose between gloss-sticks and liquid glossy lipsticks.
-Gloss-sticks look the same as lipsticks but provide a glossy finish.
+Gloss-sticks look like lipsticks but provide a shiny finish.
 If you want to be noticed in a crowd, wear a glossy lipstick.

 - Creamy lipstick

 Creamy lipsticks don’t take much time to apply.
 They’re rich in butter and oils.
-Therefore, they’re perfect for nourishing lips.
-Moreover, they have a high quantity of wax.

 However, they’re not recommended for warmer days because they melt in humid, hot conditions.
-Keep your creamy lipsticks in the fridge to prevent breakage during the summer.

-If you’re not into the lining, priming, or prepping your lips beforehand, opt for this type of lipstick.
-It will keep your chapped lips moisturized and provide a smooth texture.
+If you’re not into lining, priming, or prepping your lips beforehand, opt for this type of lipstick.

 - Stain or lip tints

 They’re perfect for a busy day where you don’t have time for touch-ups but still want to look beautiful.
-The only downside to these lipsticks is their dryness.
-They can make your lips dry.

-Therefore, before you apply a stain lipstick, moisturize your lips with a balm.
-The balm will keep your lips moisturized and looking flawless.
+The balm will keep your lips moisturised and looking flawless.
 Also, your lipstick won’t get clumpy on your lips.

-The best part?
-They’re easy to apply and provide a great color payoff.
-They’re long-lasting and provide a natural-looking color.
+They’re long-lasting and provide a natural-looking colour.
 Stain lipsticks come in liquid form and don’t cost much.

 - Liquid matte lipstick

 If you’re not a fan of that dry feeling of matte lipsticks, opt for liquid matte lipsticks.
-It’s easy to apply and provides the full-blown effect of a regular matte lipstick.

 - Matte balms

 A matte balm is a lipstick in disguise!
-It provides all the benefits of a balm with the beautiful color payoff and coverage of a matte lipstick.
-It’s super easy to apply and glides effortlessly.
+It provides all the benefits of a balm with the beautiful colour payoff and coverage of a matte lipstick.

-If you use a matte balm, you will get a long-lasting, smooth finish.
 However, make sure to exfoliate your lips before you apply it.
 This way, your matte balm won’t get clumpy on your lips.

 - Balm tints

-This type of balm is perfect for everyday wear at work or at home.
 It usually comes in a crayon form and leaves your lips hydrated with a natural-looking tint.

-The color can last from 60 minutes to a few hours, depending on the brand.
-Some balms tints also come with SPF protection to keep your lips safe and nourished.
+Some balms and tints also come with SPF protection to keep your lips safe and nourished.

-If you don’t want your lipstick getting clumpy on your lips, you can always utilize it with balm tint.
-It’s a must-have product for your lip care and can be worn daily.
+If you don’t want your lipstick to get clumpy on your lips, you can always use a balm tint.

 How Do You Keep Lipstick from Clumping?

-Regardless of your formula preference or color, follow the following tips and tricks on how to you keep lipstick from clumping.
-They will help you get the most out of your lipstick.
+Regardless of your formula preference or colour, follow the following tips and tricks on how to keep lipstick from clumping.

 - Exfoliate

-Lipstick never applies evenly and smoothly and doesn’t last long on chapped or dry lips.
-This is why you need to exfoliate your lips with a toothbrush or by using a product like the E.L.F. lip exfoliator.
+This is why you need to exfoliate your lips with a toothbrush or a lip-exfoliating product, like the E.L.F. lip exfoliator.

 - Hydrate/prime your lips

-Plump, hydrated lips will help with a smoother and effortless application.
-You will also feel comfortable when wearing your lipstick which isn’t the case with dry, chapped, or damaged lips.
+You will also feel comfortable when wearing your lipstick, which isn’t the case with dry, chapped, or damaged lips.

-If you have dry lips or prefer dry lipsticks, prime/hydrate your lips with something like a SHANY lip primer.
 It’s budget-friendly and helpful.
 Also, drink more water.
 It will help you keep your lips smooth.

 - Line your lips

-A good lip liner is a game-changer for many reasons including keeping the lipstick from bleeding outside the lines of the lips.
-Your lipstick will last longer if you give it something to stick to!
+A good lip liner is a game-changer for many reasons, including keeping the lipstick from bleeding outside the lines of the lips.

 Lastly, if you want flawless lips, always use a slightly darker lip liner than your lipstick.
-This way, the liner will give your lips a new dimension.
-It looks amazing!
-Try it now and thank us later.

 - Pick the right shade

 Lipsticks have undertones, just like skin.
-If your lipstick doesn’t meet the undertones of your lips, it won’t look as flattering as a color that matches your undertones.
-Thus, pick the right shade.
+If your lipstick doesn’t match the undertones of your lips, it won’t look as flattering as a colour that matches your undertones.

-If you’re not sure how to line your lips, I highly recommend this lip liner tutorial by by Huda Beauty.
+If you’re not sure how to line your lips, I highly recommend this lip liner tutorial by Huda Beauty.

 - Wear what suits your shape